issa-me-sush/onchain-summer-2024/README.md

 We leveraged Privy for seamless smart account-based transactions and paymaster-sponsored gas fee transactions for on-chain attestations.
 This integration ensures secure and hassle-free handling of blockchain transactions, enhancing the user experience.

-### Attestations on EAS
+### Attestations on EAS (Coinbase Onchain Verifications)

 We utilized Ethereum Attestation Service (EAS) for robust and verifiable attestations.
-This ensures that the contributions are authenticated and securely recorded on the blockchain.
+This ensures that the contributions are authenticated and securely recorded on the blockchain enhancing trust and reliability.

-## Additional Integrations
+### Paymaster and Bundler

-- **Bundlers and Paymasters**: Used to manage, ease and optimize the transaction process, ensuring cost-effectiveness and efficiency with seamlessness for the end user.
+Used to manage, ease and optimize the transaction process, ensuring cost-effectiveness and efficiency with seamlessness for the end user.
-- **Verifications through Attestations**: Ensures the credibility and accuracy of the recorded contributions, enhancing trust and reliability.